tristanjuricek/knockoff/literate/10-Usage/01-Getting_Started.markdown

 # Getting Started #

 Right now knockoff is easiest to use via [sbt][].
-You can add a dependency to many recent scala builds.
+The dependency declaration that resolves the scala version looks like this:

     val knockoff = "com.tristanhunt" % "knockoff" %% "0.6.1-8"